A Robust and Explainable Transformer-Based Framework for Phishing Email Detection: Acknowledgements

 \section{Acknowledgements}

-The author expresses appreciation to the research community and dataset developers, and extends gratitude to Hugging Face for hosting the Flan-T5-small model.
-The design of this method was informed and inspired by previous studies on transformer-based phishing classification, adversarial robustness, XAI, and LLMs.
-The Python prototype implementation benefited from using AI language models as coding aids.
-AI-based language tools were also used for grammar and clarity.
-Finally, I extend thanks for the Creative Commons–licensed icons incorporated into the figures of this project.
+The author expresses appreciation to the research community and dataset developers, and extends gratitude to Hugging Face for hosting the Flan-T5-Small model.
+The design of this method was informed by previous studies on transformer-based phishing classification, adversarial robustness, and XAI.
+The Python prototype implementation benefited from the use of AI language models as coding aids, and AI-based language tools were also used to improve grammar, clarity, and paraphrasing in the manuscript.
+AI tools were not used to generate original research ideas, perform experiments, analyze datasets, or draw conclusions.
+All results and interpretations were produced and verified by the author.